moacirrf/v4l2loopback-fedora-silverblue/README.md

         Starting service
         OK.Bye bye

+2. Now the module will load before the user session starts, you can change **install.sh** script to adapt to your necessities.

-2. To remove this service execute:
+3. To remove this service execute:

         sudo sh uninstall.sh